SpectraSorter/SpectraSorter/README.md

 ## Deployment

 The `SpectraSorterSetup` project can be used to create a redistributable Windows Installer.
 Right-click on `SpectraSorterSetup` and select `Build`.
 Once the build is complete, right-click on the project again and choose `Open Folder in File Explorer`.
 The setup files can be used to install SpectraSorter on any machine.
+More details can be found in the user manual (see next section).

+## User manual

+The user manual (in Microsoft Word format) can be download from [here](https://github.com/SpectraSorter/SpectraSorter/raw/master/SpectraSorter_User_Manual.docx).

 ## Contributing